ConfusedVorlon/PexelKit/README.md

 ## Usage

-Configure the client with your API, then use the shared singleton
+Configure the client with your API,

+	let config = PxClient.Config(auth:PexelsKeys.accessKey)
+	PxClient.setup(config)
+	let client = PxClient.shared

+then use the shared singleton

 	search = client.fetch(searchTerm: searchTerm) {
 	    [weak self](result) in